 Sr. Karen Dietz, SSJ, Bethany House Chaplain

-Hope House, Holy Trinity Church, Webster
+Hope Ministry, Holy Trinity Church, Webster

 St. Joseph’s House of Hospitality Current Needs: